-- 3. The number of coverage units in a group is the quantity of coverage provided by the contracts in the group, determined by considering for each contract the quantity of the benefits provided under a contract and its expected coverage duration.
-In this example, it is assumed to be the number of policy in force sum assured (including AV). - 4.
-The BOY CSM is accreted with interest (at initial DR), and then amortized according to the coverage unit pattern.
+- benefits provided under a contract and its expected coverage duration.
+In this example, it is assumed to be the number of policy in force \ sum assured (including AV). - The BOY CSM is accreted with interest (at initial DR), and then amortized according to the coverage unit pattern.